-Part 11.2 Exemptions achieved by compliance with the relevant provision or provisions; (b) whether the requirements of paragraph (a) will be met if the regulator imposes certain conditions in granting the exemption and those conditions are complied with; (c) whether exceptional circumstances justify the grant of the exemption; (d) if the proposed exemption relates to a particular thing-whether the regulator is satisfied that the risk associated with the thing is not significant if the exemption is granted; (e) whether the applicant has carried out consultation in relation to the proposed exemption in accordance with Divisions 1 and 2 of Part 5 of the Act.
-Division 2 Hi igh risk work licences 686 High risk work licence-exemption pers Reg regulator may exempt a person or class of ons from compliance with a provision of these ulations requiring the person or class of ons to hold a high risk work licence. exemption may be granted on the written ication of any person concerned.
-Note A decision (see regulat to refuse to grant an exemption is a reviewable decision ion 676).
+- achieved by compliance with the relevant provision or provisions; - (b) whether the requirements of paragraph (a) will be met if the regulator imposes certain conditions in granting the exemption and those conditions are complied with; - (c) whether exceptional circumstances justify the grant of the exemption; - (d) if the proposed exemption relates to a particular thing-whether the regulator is satisfied that the risk associated with the thing is not significant if the exemption is granted; - (e) whether the applicant has carried out consultation in relation to the proposed exemption in accordance with Divisions 1 and 2 of Part 5 of the Act.

+Division 2 High risk work licences

+686 High risk work licence-exemption

+- (1) The regulator may exempt a person or class of persons from compliance with a provision of these Regulations requiring the person or class of persons to hold a high risk work licence. - (2) The exemption may be granted on the written application of any person concerned.

+A decision to refuse to grant an exemption is a reviewable decision (see regulation 676).